UCC-CE-iTinAEC/osp-scraper/docs/writing-custom-scrapers.md

 ### Requests and Chaining Callbacks
 There are three types of requests we make use of:

-- `Scrapy.Request`: Used to make basic HTTP requests.
+- `scrapy.Request`: Used to make basic HTTP requests.
-- `Scrapy.FormRequest`: An HTTP request that can complete forms and send data via a `formdata` dictionary.
+- `scrapy.FormRequest`: An HTTP request that can complete forms and send data via a `formdata` dictionary.
-- `Scrapy.FormRequest.from_response`: Takes as input a `response` object and creates a `FormRequest` populated with elements found in an HTML `<form>`.
+- `scrapy.FormRequest.from_response`: Takes as input a `response` object and creates a `FormRequest` populated with elements found in an HTML `<form>`.
   Can lead to unexpected behavior.

 For more details, see the [Scrapy docs](https://doc.scrapy.org/en/1.1/topics/request-response.html).

-For the most part we use `Scrapy.FormRequest.from_response` whenever it is appropriate and functional, and `Scrapy.FormRequest` otherwise.
-Occasionally, `Scrapy.Request` will be used.
+For the most part we use `scrapy.FormRequest.from_response` whenever it is appropriate and functional, and `scrapy.FormRequest` otherwise.
+Occasionally, `scrapy.Request` will be used.

 We organize the arguments of a Scrapy requests similar to how an HTTP request is organized.
 Arguments should go in this order:

-- The `response` object, if using `Scrapy.FormRequest.from_response`, and the URL string otherwise.
+- The `response` object, if using `scrapy.FormRequest.from_response`, and the URL string otherwise.
 - The `formname`, `formid`, or `formcss` if using `FormRequest.from_response` and the response contains multiple forms.